SatiahTheophilusTugbe/SatiahTheophilusTugbe/README.md

  # Microsoft Azure Virtual Network setup for SatiahCorp

   <b> Project Description: </b>
   In this project, I took on the challenge of setting up a cloud network infrastructure using Microsoft Azure.
 The goal was to create a foundational environment where the Red Team could securely deploy,        manage, and scale their cloud resources.
 This involved creating a resource group and a virtual network (VNet) to support various services and applications that would be developed later.
   - Link: https://github.com/SatiahTheophilusTugbe/AzureNetworkSetup

-  <b> Microsoft Azure Security Group Setup </b>
+ # Microsoft Azure Security Group Setup

   <b> Project Description: </b>
    This project involves setting up a secure cloud network environment using Microsoft Azure.
 The primary goals were to create a virtual network (VNet) and implement robust security measures through Network     Security Groups (NSGs).
 This setup          ensures that all resources within the cloud environment are secure, scalable, and well-organized.
    - Link: https://github.com/SatiahTheophilusTugbe/AzureSecurityGroupSetup/blob/main/README.md